 How do I know if my computer has been hacked?

 Tip: Most computer problems are not caused by computer hackers, it is more common for a computer to be hijacked by a virus then to be hacked.
 It can be difficult to detect a hacker on a computer because nothing changes to help disguise the hack.
 Below are the most common things that change after a computer is hacked.

 New programs installed

 In some situations, you may see new programs or files to the computer.
 If you are the only user on the computer and new programs are installed, this could be an indication that it has been hacked.
 However, there are also several legitimate reasons why a new program may appear on the computer, as listed below.

 - Operating system or other program received updates that included new programs or files.

-- When installing a new program it may have installed other programs.
+- When you installed a new program, others may have come with it.
 For example, it is common for plugins and other free programs to have a check box asking if it is ok to install a new Toolbar or antivirus on your computer.
 If you don't uncheck these boxes, new programs are installed.

 Below is a listing of programs that may indicate a hacker has been on the computer.

 - IRC clients are another common way for a hacker to get into a computer or remotely control thousands of computers.
 If you have ever participated in an IRC chat and have an IRC client your computer may have been hacked.

 Computer passwords have changed

-Sometimes, after an online account is hacked the attacker changes the password to your account.
+Sometimes, after an online account is hacked the attacker changes the password to one or more of accounts.
 Try using the forgot password feature to reset the password.
-If your e-mail address has changed or this feature does not work, contact the company who is providing the service, they are the only ones who can reset your account and give control back to you.
+If your e-mail address has changed or this feature does not work, contact the company who is providing the service; they are the only ones who can reset your account and give control back to you.